Skip to main content

 PGY1: Bay Pines VA HCS

-PGY2: Infectious Diseases UF Health Shands Hospital
+PGY2: Infectious Diseases at UF Health Shands Hospital

 Advice for career success: Set specific 1 year, 5 year, 10 year, and career goals early and revisit often.
 Acknowledge when you are achieving a goal and celebrate your successes.